Why Are Roof Racks So Expensive? Price Tag Breakdown

 If you’re crafty and want to save even more money, you can build your own roof rack!
 This requires some skills and special tools, so this may not be the best option for everyone.

-Click the button below for the full tutorial.
+Click this link for the full DYI roof rack tutorial.

 To make your own roof rack, you’ll need the following materials: